Keruspe/blog/posts/2013-01-21-manage-you-critical-configuration-files-with-git.md

     bddurl = root:@PASSWORD2@@mysql.local

-As you can see, in my `~/tmp/test` working directory, where I have my filter set up, nothing has changed at all, whereas in the brand new clone (and thus, in the server), each my passwords are masked and are not accessible.
+As you can see, in my `~/tmp/test` working directory, where I have my filter set up, nothing has changed at all, whereas in the brand new clone `~/tmp/test2` (and thus, in the server), all my passwords are masked and are not accessible.
 This way, you can track your configuration files using git and sharing it with other without even thinking of your passwords, as long as everything is in your filter.